syncfusion/ej2-javascript-docs/src/maps/maps/es5-getting-started.md

 >
 > Control Script: `C:\Program Files (x86)\Syncfusion\Essential Studio\JavaScript - EJ2\16.3.0.17\Web (Essential JS 2)\JavaScript\ej2-maps\dist\global\ej2-maps.min.js`

-The below located script and style file contains all Syncfusion JavaScript (ES5) UI control resources in a single file.
+The below located script file contains all Syncfusion JavaScript (ES5) UI control resources.

 > Scripts: `**(installed location)**\Syncfusion\Essential Studio\JavaScript - EJ2\{RELEASE_VERSION}\Web (Essential JS 2)\JavaScript\ej2\dist\ej2.min.js`
->

 The [`Custom Resource Generator (CRG)`](https://crg.syncfusion.com/) is an online web tool, which can be used to generate the custom script and styles for a set of specific controls.
 This web tool is useful to combine the required control scripts and styles in a single file.

-**Step 3:** Create a folder `~/quickstart/resources` and copy/paste the global scripts and styles from the above installed location to `~/quickstart/resources/package` corresponding package location.
+**Step 3:** Create a folder `~/quickstart/resources` and copy/paste the global scripts and styles from the above installed location to `~/quickstart/resources/scripts` for script files and `~/quickstart/resources/styles` for styles.

 **Step 4:** Create a HTML page (index.html) in `~/quickstart/index.html` and add the Essentials JS 2 script and style references.